LGVProd/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 <li>Added C program that prints a string, followed by a new line</li>
 <li>Added C program that prints a string in reverse, followed by a new line</li>
 <li>Added C program that reverses a string</li>
+<li>Added C program that prints every other character of a string, starting with the first one</li>

 </ol>